JetBrains/intellij-sdk-docs/topics/appendix/tools/intellij_platform_gradle_plugin/tools_intellij_platform_gradle_plugin_plugins.md

 </tabs>

-Note that the `:submodule` is added both to the `implementation` configuration and `intellijPlatformPluginModule` using the [](tools_intellij_platform_gradle_plugin_dependencies_extension.md#plugins) helper method.
+Module projects inherit the root project's IntelliJ Platform dependency when the module doesn't configure its own target platform.
-This guarantees that the submodule JAR is placed in the `lib/modules/` directory in the final plugin distribution.
+Project dependencies on IntelliJ Platform module projects added to the root project's `api`, `implementation`, or `runtimeOnly` configuration are packaged automatically into the `lib/modules/` directory in the final plugin distribution.

-To merge submodule content into the main plugin JAR file, use `pluginComposedModule(implementation(project(":submodule")))` instead.
+To merge submodule content into the main plugin JAR file, use `pluginComposedModule(project(":submodule"))` instead.

 ### Available tasks
 {#module-available-tasks}